curvenote/templates/README.md

 - define tags that can be used to assign content to specific parts of the template like `abstract` or `appendix`
 - expose user options in the Curvenote UI to allow an end user to configure the template on export

-The min-language is still in beta but we'll publish a link to docs here soon.
+The mini-language is still in beta but we'll publish a link to docs here soon.
 In the meantime, if you want to add a template open and issue or let us know on the Curvenote [Community Slack](http://slack.curvenote.dev) and we'll configure it for you!

 # Building a Compatible Template